AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/quick-start.md

 In this way, you can traverse up and down your content structure.

-To be able to quickly jump between levels, you can use the breadcrumbs at the top of the page.
+To quickly jump between levels, you can use the breadcrumbs at the top of the page.

 ![Breadcrumbs](assets/getting-started-breadcrumbs.png)